kenmoini/openshift-quickstarts/node-config/machineconfigs/set-core-user-password.md

 First create a password hash with `mkpasswd -m SHA-512 superSecurePassword`

-Then insert it into the last line in the MachineConfig below:
+Then insert it into the `passwordHash` in the MachineConfig below - you can also optionally add additional authorized public keys with the same MachineConfig:

 ```yaml
 ---